 Wasim has formed a friendship with former SRP student and RRC grad, Yves Ngendahimana.
 Yves arrived through the Student Refugee Program in August 2015 from Malawi and has been a mentor to Wasim since his arrival.
 Having now moved into industry, it’s a treat to come back to campus.
 “I really miss my community at the College.
 I miss seeing everyone every day.
 Wasim is very lucky to be at Red River College “says Ngendahimana.
 Yves, who is currently employed with Scotiabank, intends to continue studies in the College’s Business Administration program in 2017.
 “It will feel so good to be back.
 RRC is like home.”

 The two plan to travel to Montreal in January to participate in the WUSC International Forum.
-As a result of generous support from Scotiabank, funding is made possible for Wasim to attend the conference.
 The gathering will be a reunification of WUSC sponsored students from around the country.
 With a focus on international development, the conference will aim to inform students and their local committees on current development issues, and the role post-secondary can play by engaging in WUSC membership and global citizenship programming.